JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 idea][avoid-inheritance] so I will simply refer to those.

-Above said, after having been programming professionally in Java for over 10 years, I have only found _one_ case where inheritance should be used, and that is if a third party library takes a `class` as a parameter instead of an `interface`.
+Above said, after having been programming professionally in Java for over 10 years, I have only found _one_ case where inheritance should be used and that is if a third-party library takes a `class` as a parameter instead of an `interface`.
 That's it.
 All other cases should use composition and Java interfaces.